Pick the one you want most

 Common Symptoms

-• Excessive daytime sleepiness: Since you’re not getting enough hours of sleep, you may feel sleepy and groggy during the day.
+Excessive sleepiness: Since you're not getting enough sleep, you may feel sleepy and groggy during the day.
 This can also make it more difficult to focus at work or school.
+Research shows that excessive sleepiness affects up to 10% of people with chronic insomnia.

-• Mood problems: When you don’t get enough sleep, you may become irritable during the day.
-You may also increase your risk for mood disorders like depression and anxiety
+Mood problems: When you don't get enough sleep, you may become irritable during the day.
+You may also increase your risk for mood disorders like depression and anxiety.
+Studies indicate that excessive sleepiness and mood disruptions significantly impact daily life functioning.

-• No sleep problems otherwise: One symptom that helps to differentiate delayed sleep-wake phase syndrome from other sleep disorders is the fact that all of the other symptoms resolve when a sleep schedule isn’t necessary (e.g., if you’re on vacation and you can easily fall asleep, stay asleep, and feel rested).
-Typically, the pressure of a necessary sleep schedule will cause a delay in the sleep clock, bringing on delayed sleep-wake phase syndrome.
+No sleep problems otherwise: One symptom that helps to differentiate delayed sleep-wake phase syndrome from other sleep disorders is the fact that all of the other symptoms resolve when a sleep schedule isn't necessary (e.g., if you're on vacation and you can easily fall asleep, stay asleep, and feel rested).
+Typically, the pressure of a necessary sleep schedule will cause a delay in the sleep-wake cycle, bringing on delayed sleep phase syndrome.

 What Are the Health Effects?